Estimate your fertility window with our easy-to-use ovulation calculator

 Your fertile window refers to the most fertile days in your menstrual cycle which give you the highest chance of conceiving.

 If you are trying to fall pregnant, the timing of when you and your partner have sex is critical.
-Our online ovulation calculator can help you understand your fertile window or your window of opportunity to fall pregnant during a normal menstrual cycle.
-You should be having sex every couple of days during your fertile window.
+Melbourne IVF's online ovulation calculator can help you understand your fertile window or your window of opportunity to fall pregnant during an average menstrual cycle.
+You should be having sex every couple of days during your fertile window to maximise your chance of getting pregnant.

 For our Ovulation Calculator to be the most accurate and useful, you’ll need to keep track of the dates of your recent menstrual periods.